 Common causes of penetrating damp

 There are several causes of penetrating damp.
 In this section, we will be looking at some of the most common.
-This should provide you with a checklist that you can run through, to help identify penetrating damp.
+This should provide you with a checklist that you can run through, to help identify it.

 This is usually going to be quite easy to spot.
 Go outside and look at the outside wall for damage to existing brickwork.
 This could be at the exact point you see the damp coming inside, or possibly further up the wall.
 Also look out for pipes and external cables entering the property.